 ''Yes, I seemed to have redeemed myself with solving two cases and they took me back.
 I've just come down to pay my respects and show my support to the Latimers, I'll be gone on Sunday night.''

-So Saturday was a roaring success, people came from all over the country and the beach was packed, the food vendors couldn't keep up and the local business had flourished.
+So Saturday was a roaring success, people came from all over the country and the beach was packed, the food vendors couldn't keep up and the local businesses had flourished.
 Alec had sought out Ellie and her two boys and spent the afternoon on the beach with them even though it wasn't his 'Thing' listening to entertainers and loud music blaring.
 Kids were going around all dressed up with collecting buckets and he was upset he'd given twice when two young girls insisted he gave them something each.

 Ellie had told him to stop complaining and Tom had laughed.
 They had met up with the Latimers later in the day and Beth thanked him for attending.
 Afterwards, Ellie invited him back to her house and they ordered a takeaway.